lockss/lockss-rtd-manual/docs/installing/running.rst

                    You could try using --skip-broken to work around the problem You could try running: rpm -Va --nofiles --nodigest

-3. Finally, whether or not K3s was installed in the previous step, :program:`install-lockss` will store Kubernetes configuration data as the ``lockss`` user in the file :file:`config/k8s.cfg` (relative to the :ref:`LOCKSS Installer Directory`).
+3. Finally, whether or not K3s was installed in the previous step, :program:`install-lockss` will store :term:`Kubernetes` configuration data as the ``lockss`` user in the file :file:`config/k8s.cfg` (relative to the :ref:`LOCKSS Installer Directory`).

    .. index:: install-lockss; error condition